syncweek-react-aad/react-aad/README.md

 | `parameters` | Instance of the `Msal.AuthenticationParameters` configuration to identify how the authentication process should function.
 This object includes the `scopes` values.
 You can see possible [values for scopes here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-scopes) |
 | `loginType`  | **[Optional]** A `LoginType` value which identifies whether the login operation is executed using a Popup or Reidrect.
 The default value is Popup                                                                                                                                                             |

 The `MsalAuthProvider` is meant to be a singleton.
 There are known implications when multiple instances of MSAL are running at the same time.
-THe recommended approach is to instantiate the `MsalAuthProvider` in a separate file and `import` it when needed.
+The recommended approach is to instantiate the `MsalAuthProvider` in a separate file and `import` it when needed.

 ```TypeScript
 // authProvider.js